Doogee Blade 20 Max

 Has an e-paper display

-Both the Doogee Blade 20 Max and Ulefone Armor 30 feature a video light, which can be used for improved lighting in low-light video situations.
-Neither device comes with a sapphire glass display, a curved display, or an e-paper display.
+The miscellaneous specifications for these two devices are identical across every data point provided.
+Both the Doogee Blade 20 Max and the Ulefone Armor 30 include a video light, and neither features a sapphire glass display, a curved screen, or an e-paper panel.